 The ACMPE Scholarship Fund Inc. (SFI) is comprised of 10 scholarships with each having its own, unique, eligibility criteria.
 It supports and promotes healthcare leaders' personal and professional growth toward the advancement of the profession.
 The program supports individuals who, by virtue of experience, current position and plans demonstrate potential for contributing to the medical practice [...]
 More

-Over $150,000 is awarded annually by the National AMBUCS, with individual awards ranging from $500 to $1,500.
+Over $150,000 is awarded annually by the National AMBUCS.
 There is one two-year award in the amount of $6,000.
 Award monies are deposited each semester to the student’s credit account with the financial aid office of the educational institution.

-Students must be accepted in an accredited program by the appropriate health therapy profession [...]
+Students must be accepted in an accredited program by the appropriate health therapy profession authority in physical therapy, occupational therapy, [...]
 More

 The Arkansas Health Education Grant Program provides assistance to students seeking professional training in chiropractic medicine, dentistry, optometry, osteopathic medicine, podiatric medicine, and veterinary medicine to allow them to attend out-of-state institutions.
 If the school participates in the SREB contract program, the state pays a set fee per student to the SREB according to the table [...]
 More

 The U.S. Army health care team will pay 100 percent of your tuition for a graduate-level health care degree or any accredited veterinary program in the United States or Puerto Rico.

 Applicants must be a U.S. citizen with a baccalaureate degree from an accredited school, enrolled in (or have a letter or acceptance from) an accredited graduate program in the U.S. or Puerto Rico (varies by [...]
 More